miguelperezenciso/SeqBreed/README.md

 ##### Retrieving genotype data
-**SeqBreed** internally keeps individual genomes only as a collection of recombination blocks and founder origins of those blocks ([Perez-Enciso et al. 2000](https://gsejournal.biomedcentral.com/articles/10.1186/1297-9686-32-5-467), DOI: 10.1186/1297-9686-32-5-467), therefore enormoulsy saving cpu time and memory in all operations on Individual objects.
+**SeqBreed** internally keeps individual genomes only as a collection of recombination blocks and founder origins of those blocks ([Perez-Enciso et al. 2000](https://gsejournal.biomedcentral.com/articles/10.1186/1297-9686-32-5-467)), therefore enormoulsy saving cpu time and memory in all operations on Individual objects.
 Actual genotypes must be retrieved though for GBLUP, GWAS or PCA analyses.
 This is achieved with ```do_X``` function

 ```X = do_X(inds, gfeatures, gbase, chip, minMaf=1e-6)```